HaireLab/madrean-pines/README.md

 # madrean-pines

 ### Data and code in this repository were used to conduct analyses for the following paper:
-Haire, S.L., Villarreal, M.L., CortÃ©s MontaÃ±o, C., Flesch, A.D., Iniguez, J.M., Romo LeÃ³n, J.R.,
-and Sanderlin, J.S. (in review).
+Sandra L. Haire, Miguel L. Villarreal, Citlali Cortés Montaño, Aaron D. Flesch, José M. Iniguez, José Raúl Romo León, and Jamie S. Sanderlin. (in review).
 Identifying climate refugia for Pinus spp. in topographic and bioclimatic environments of the Madrean Sky Islands of Mexico and the United States. < journal, volume, issue: pages, DOI >

 Note: Spatial data outputs are available. < USGS Data Release url >